kneelinghorse/OODS-Foundry/docs/mcp/Storybook-Agent-Panel.md

 ## Using the panel

 1. Open Storybook and switch to any story view (the panel hides itself in Docs mode).
 2. Pick a tool.
-The input schema renders with boolean toggles; `apply` remains locked until approval.
+The input schema renders booleans, selects, and multi-select checkboxes derived from the tool schema; `apply` remains locked until approval.
 3. Press **Preview changes**.
 The panel issues a dry run (`apply:false`), announcing “Plan ready.
 Review the proposed changes.”
 4. Review the **Diff Viewer** (Unified default with Split toggle) and the **Preview artifacts** table.
 Both link to bridge-served files under `/artifacts/current-state/YYYY-MM-DD`.
 5. Click **Approve & Apply…** to open the confirmation dialog. `Cancel` receives initial focus, `Escape` closes the modal, and `Enter` activates the primary action.